-If you’re heading to the Miami Grand Prix then driving and parking may well be the easiest way for you to get there, with numerous official and unofficial parking lots surrounding the circuit.
-But the process for getting an official parking ticket is confusing.
-This article provides a complete guide to the F1 Miami parking situation to help you understand all of the different options.
+But the process for getting an official parking ticket can be confusing and expensive.
+This article provides a complete guide to the F1 Miami parking situation to help you understand all of the different options, including some local unofficial parking options that are much cheaper.

 Contents

-For the Miami Grand Prix you either park in one of the 28 official parking lots or find an unofficial parking space on a local resident’s property.
+For the Miami Grand Prix you either park in one of the 26 official parking lots or find an unofficial parking space on a local resident’s property, or at a privately run local lot.

 Read on for the full details of both options for parking at the F1 in Miami.